A Lagrangian Approach to Optimal Randomization: Lagrangian Iteration

-The theorems imply the following corollary that gives general conditions for nondegenerate lotteries to be optimal. \begin{corollary} The Lagrangian function in $\mathcal{P}(A\times C)$, $L$, admits a nondegenerate lottery maximizer if and only if one of the following holds. \begin{enumerate} \item The Lagrangian function in $A\times C$, $\mathcal{L}$, has at least two different maximal points at the optimal $ \lambda^*,\gamma^* $. \item The deterministic saddle point problem does not satisfy strong duality, i.e.
+The theorems imply the following corollary that gives general conditions for nondegenerate lotteries to be optimal. \begin{corollary} The Lagrangian function in $\mathcal{P}(A\times C)$, $L$, admits a nondegenerate lottery maximizer and no deterministic maximizer if and only if one of the following holds. \begin{enumerate} \item The Lagrangian function in $A\times C$, $\mathcal{L}$, has at least two different maximal points at the optimal $ \lambda^*,\gamma^* $, and none of these points are feasible. \item The deterministic saddle point problem does not satisfy strong duality, i.e.

-\end{enumerate} \end{corollary} We use this result in Section \ref{sec:Mirrleesian} below to derive necessary conditions for lotteries to be optimal in a setting of Mirrleesian taxation with multi-dimensional types.

-It is established in convex analysis that the Lagrangian dual problem corresponds to the closed convexification of the perturbed primal problem (see Theorem 2.2 and Lemma 2.1 in \cite{bi2020analysis}, and Chapter XII in \cite{urruty1993convex}).
-In this section, we demonstrate that the lottery relaxation provides a means of achieving this convexification.